This post was originally published in 2015, and last updated April 2021.

-- Do you utilize any 3rd party data providers or is your audience based off your own 1st party data?
+- Do you utilize any 3rd party data providers or is your audience based on your own 1st party data?

 - This question will give you an idea of how large their data segments may be.
 It’s important to keep in mind the type of audience you want to reach and if those data segments are available.
 You also might want to ask how they collect the data.
 Is it cookie-based data?
 Do they have offline data?

-- With the audience insights that is gathered from programmatic partners, you can then share findings across channels (ppc, email, affiliate) to then target more accurately creating a more holistic marketing campaign.
+- With the audience insights that is gathered from programmatic advertising partners, you can then share findings across channels (PPC, email, affiliate) to then target more accurately creating a more holistic marketing campaign.